 While we take great pride in our brainstorming methods, that’s only the beginning of our process.
 We often vet our top name candidates to make sure they stand up to our rigorous trademark screening and web screening.
 Not only do we check for potential legal hindrances, but we also check for domain and social media availability.
 Our top candidates might go through a linguistic screening as well, to prune the names that might strike your audience as offensive or off-color.
 If needed, we consult global partners in targeted regions and languages to screen for cross-cultural viability.

 And finally, we share the favorite names that clear our screenings with you, the client.
 But we don’t just leave you with that list like an automatic name generator would.
-We take your feedback into account and, if necessary, go straight back to that empty whiteboard for another brand name brainstorm, as many times as it takes.
+As professional brand name consultants, we take your feedback into account and, if necessary, go straight back to that empty whiteboard for another brand name brainstorm, as many times as it takes.
 Reach out to us today to start your brand naming journey.